omcaaaar/iFood_2019/README.md

   The networks are : pnasnet, senet154, polynet and densenet201.
 The highest scoring model was polynet followed by senet154, pnasnet and densenet201 at last.

-  We also tried cleaning dirty labels and then augmenting the data but unfortunately that didn't give promising results.
+  We also tried cleaning dirty labels and then augmenting the data externally but unfortunately that didn't give promising results.

   The trained model files can be found [here](https://www.kaggle.com/ochaporkar/ifood-2019-models)